PaulZaman/ZombiChase/README.md

  pip install -r requirements.txt
  ```

+#### 🏆 Database Setup:

+To ensure the game's leaderboard functionality works as intended, you will need to connect to our database.
+To do so, you will need to rename the file "dbSetupEXAMPLE.py" to "dbSetup.py" and replace the placeholder cred_obj with the database credentials we have provided you with.
+Once you have done so, you will be able to connect to our database and view the leaderboard.

 #### 2️⃣ Launch the Game:
 Once you have installed dependancies, run the game using the following command: